 The miraDry excessive sweating underarm treatment is the only non-invasive technology to provide lasting results for underarm sweat without using injections, chemicals or undergoing surgery.
 While two (and rarely 3) procedures are recommended 3 months apart, many patients only need to have one procedure.

 - Minimal to no downtime after treatment

-- No need to have regular Botox treatments
+- No need to have regular injection treatments

 The miraDry underarm excessive sweating treatment may be appropriate for you if:

-- Your underarm sweat interferes with your daily activities
+- Your underarm sweat outbreaks interfere with your daily activities

 - Your underarm sweat appears on your clothing, making you feel embarrassed